 Choose a few main groups in your industry but focus your attentions on groups that contain your target customers... or which are discussing things that you are passionate about.

 Having said that, don't go into a group and start posting self-serving sales messages.
-This is the quickest way to have people avoid you!
+This applies to publishing content on the main LinkedIn platform as well.
+It is the quickest way to have people avoid you!

 Being contentious is also not the best way to build relationships and start to influence people.